 Congratulations on taking the next step toward advancing your career by applying to a degree program at the University of Minnesota's Technological Leadership Institute (TLI).
 The application process for our three Master of Science degree programs is outlined below.
 In order to get started, you will need to create an online application.
 This will be used to submit all required documentation to apply to any of TLI's three degree programs, which are a part of the College of Science and Engineering at the University of Minnesota Twin Cities campus in Minneapolis.
 The steps below will walk you through each section of the application.

-Each of the three master's degree programs at TLI begins in the fall.
+TLI's masters programs and graduate certificates begin in the fall.
 Please select fall term for your desired program.

 In this section, you will be asked to provide general information, including: